-In The Drink is a not-for-profit organisation committed to helping bars, events and boat operators located on our London waterways to move towards alternatives to single-use plastic.
+In The Drink UK CIC is a not-for-profit community interest company, that is committed to helping bars, events and boat operators located on our London waterways to move towards alternatives to single-use plastic.

-We are a partnership of organisations and individuals who care about protecting marine environments, and look towards a brighter more sustainable future, that includes Active360, Thames21, Tideway, Anti-Plastic People and others.
+We were co-founded by a partnership of organisations and individuals, who care about protecting marine environments and look towards a brighter more sustainable future, that includes Active360, Ally Bee, Anti-Plastic People, Thames21 and others.

 - Ally Bee

 We are a group of river users (mostly stand up paddle boarders) and In the Drink grew out of our observation and concerns that plastic pollution is increasing year on year in the waterways around London.

 These waterways are a great asset to the city, providing open space, contact with nature, a transport system, a tourist attraction and so much more.
 Without them London would be a much poorer city – and in fact London owes its very existence to the Thames.

 Waterside and floating bars are among London’s most popular and from spring to autumn Londoners and visitors flock to waterside areas to enjoy the fine views and being by the waterfronts.

 We observed that plastic pint cups make up a significant part of the plastic floating in the Thames and washed up on its shores.
 These have been used extensively instead of beer glasses where people drink outside for safety reasons but are also used for convenience.

 Litter counts by Thames21 confirmed that the cups are prevalent in the river although the percentage they make up of total plastic pollution is understated in clean up events because they fragment and break down into microplastics quicker than plastic bottles, bags etc.